Angela Feltes

 Facebook

-Weaving brings an aspect of functionality to art that I enjoy.
+Weaving brings an aspect of functionality to art that I continue to enjoy.
 It is hard to describe the wonder of being at the loom and watching your fabric grow with each throw of the shuttle.
 Fiber is a wonderfully tactile medium and the rhythm of weaving is very meditative.
 I am very drawn to the interplay of pattern and texture in weaving.
-And then throw in color and how they are affected by each other in the weave; It will take me a lifetime to explore all there is to learn about weaving.
+And then throw in color and how they are affected by each other in the weave; It will take me a lifetime to learn all there is to learn about weaving.

 kindredthreads.com

-Weaving brings an aspect of functionality to art that I enjoy.
+Weaving brings an aspect of functionality to art that I continue to enjoy.
 It is hard to describe the wonder of being at the loom and watching your fabric grow with each throw of the shuttle.
 Fiber is a wonderfully tactile medium and the rhythm of weaving is very meditative.
 I am very drawn to the interplay of pattern and texture in weaving.
-And then throw in color and how they are affected by each other in the weave; It will take me a lifetime to explore all there is to learn about weaving.
+And then throw in color and how they are affected by each other in the weave; It will take me a lifetime to learn all there is to learn about weaving.